Skip to Main Content Skip to footer content

 • or a combination.

 I am also available for consultation in designing and creating effective and high-impact research assignments and content.
-As our tutorials and workshops cover basic information literacy instruction, these requests are for collaborating to design research assignments or activities tailored to your course or program for deeper and active learning.
+These requests are for collaborating to design research assignments or activities tailored to your course or program for deeper and active learning.

 Some content and activities I have designed include: